Salorno Castle Castle near Salorno on the Wine Road: where history and legend intertwine

 More information

-Guided tours (in German/Italian language):
+Guided tours (in German and Italian language):

 * Experience and taste the Middle Ages (80 minutes, with tasting)

-Guided tours for groups of 10 and more persons are offered all year round (on request).
+Guided tours for groups of 10 and more persons are offered all year round on request.